 Yes, you can always sell your home and trade up, but there can be huge financial drawbacks.
 On average, it takes about four years to recoup the costs of buying a home.
 So if you wind up having to sell in just a couple of years because you outgrew your home, you’ll likely lose thousands of dollars.

-Your Shoreline agent can provide valuable assistance here, helping you select a home that will be right for you both today and tomorrow.
+Your Seattle agent can provide valuable assistance here, helping you select a home that will be right for you both today and tomorrow.
 To discover more about this, just call (206) 578-3438.

 3. Pay Attention With All Senses

 Also, when viewing a potential home, you should use all your senses.
-First-time home buyers in Shoreline often make the mistake of using only their eyes.
+First-time home buyers in Seattle often make the mistake of using only their eyes.

 For example, did you stumble downhill a little when entering a room?
 That probably indicates a sloping floor, which typically means foundation problems.
 Or did you detect a funny smell in the bathroom?
 That could be a sign of mold problems – and mold abatement is a long and expensive process.